Today Diagonal Move, is joined by Bez Shahriari from Stuff by Bez to discuss motivation and player interaction

 BS: Inspiration can come from anywhere.
 From a game you like, a theme, a mechanic, a name, a design challenge or component limitation or from any combination of these.

-One of my prototypes is a party game called ‘A game, wherein you blether (a Scottish word meaning to talk at length at a fast rate; ranting, hypothesising, narrating or speaking in some other manner, without necessarily making very much sense)…’the title currently goes on for three of the box sides.
+One of my prototypes is a party game called ‘A game, wherein you blether (a Scottish word meaning to talk at length at a fast rate; ranting, hypothesising, narrating or speaking in some other manner, without necessarily making very much sense)…’ and then the title currently goes on for over 2000 words, covering the box.

-It was inspired by a BGG Geek List that highlighted games with the long titles.
+It was inspired by a BGG Geek List that highlighted games with long titles.
 The intention of the Geek List wasn’t to inspire a game, but it certainly inspired me.
-The card deck currently has 550 cards!
+Now it’s a ridiculous thing with 550 illustrations!

 DM: Stuff by Bez games feature a high degree of player interaction.
 What is it about this aspect of game design that interests you?

 BS: Interaction in games is a very interesting subject.
-When people say ‘multiplayer solitaire’ they usually mean low interaction but there are still means to interact in even the most strategic games.
+There are still means to interact in even the most strategic games.